Spirits (Nothing More album): Background and recording

 After the release of their fifth studio album, The Stories We Tell Ourselves (2017), Nothing More toured extensively in support of the album.
-Planning for a follow-up album started as early as January 2019, with frontman Jonny Hawkins that he was working on prepping a new studio to prepare for new album sessions between legs of touring.
-Hawkins noted it was difficult at times focusing on touring when he had so many thoughts on creating a new album.
+Planning for a follow-up album started as early as January 2019, with frontman Jonny Hawkins stating that he was working on prepping a new studio to prepare for new album sessions between legs of touring.
+Hawkins noted that focusing on touring was difficult at times when he had so many thoughts on creating a new album.
 By October, guitarist Mark Vollelunga noted that the band had been creating makeshift recording areas in locker rooms and dressing rooms so they could hold impromptu jam sessions of new material prior to performing their lives shows.
 He noted that the band would change gears and focus 100% on writing and recording a new album in 2020.

 Serious work on the album began in 2020, right about the same time that the COVID-19 pandemic broke out.
 At first, the band appreciated the forced break in touring to focus on the album, but over time, band members felt it drew out the process unnecessarily; without hard time frames to work with, recording sessions dragged on longer and the band struggled to complete the album.
 Having to record the album remotely due to COVID-19 restrictions also slowed down the process—by almost a year according to Hawkins.
-In recording prior albums, the band had only worked remotely to a minimal degree, usually just sending each other song ideas and keeping progress moving while they could not be together; this was the first time they had recorded an entire album in that fashion.
+In recording prior albums, the band had only worked remotely to a minimal degree, usually just sending each other song ideas and keeping progress moving when they could not be together; this was the first time they had recorded an entire album in that fashion.